French

 - E-mail address,

-The data is derived from the registration, by the person wishing to receive the Letter, of his/her e-mail address thanks to the dedicated registration form " DDG Lab, subscribe to the Letter " (hereafter the Registration Form).
+The data is obtained from the registration, by the person wishing to receive La Lettre, of his/her e-mail address using the dedicated registration form " DDG Lab, subscribe to La Lettre " (hereinafter the Registration Form).

 1.5 Mandatory data collection

-The collection of the electronic address (e-mail) is compulsory for the sending of the Letter.
+The collection of the electronic address (e-mail) is obligatory for the sending of La Lettre.

 The Processing does not involve automated decision-making.

-Only DDG is the recipient of this data, more specifically the staff in charge of sending and following up The Letter.
+Only DDG is the recipient of this data, specifically the staff responsible for sending and monitoring La Lettre.

 2. Persons concerned

-The data processing concerns persons who wish to register via the Registration Form.
+The data processing concerns people who wish to register by means of the Registration Form.

-For further information, please contact us at the following address: lelab@ddg.fr
+For any further information, please contact us at the following address: lelab@ddg.fr

 3. Data transfer